turingschool/md_launch_curriculum/Mod2/Lessons/Week2/CFUReview.md

 With your group, answer each question below.
 Spend some time discussing each question _without_ using any resources; use your own recall of the topics covered this week.
 If, after you have discussed without resources, your group needs assistance, use the raise hand feature and an instructor will come help!

-1. List at least three benefits of Test Driven Development (TDD).
-2. What could be some of the downsides of using TDD?
+1. What could be some of the downsides of using TDD?
-3. True or False: In TDD you must write all of the tests for your feature first before doing any implementation.
+2. True or False: In TDD you must write all of the tests for your feature first before doing any implementation.
 Explain your answer.
-4. You've teammate Omar is building using TDD and has asked you to give feedback on their test.
+3. Your teammate Omar is building using TDD and has asked you to give feedback on their test.
 Something important is missing, what's missing and why is it important?

 ```c#
 public void IsCreatedWithCorrectAttributes()